 Q: What about placement into language classes?
 How do I know which class to take first?

 A: The Department has established a placement policy that awards credit on the basis of prior language study and demonstrated proficiency and helps students place into the most-appropriate initial level, saving them time and money.

 Q: Can I count toward the BSML courses taken abroad or at other institutions?

 A: Of course.
-The Department encourages students to study away and welcomes transfer credits from accredited U.S. and foreign institutions.
-The University places some restrictions on transfer credit (including study away transfer hours), so be sure to meet with an advisor in MCL or with the department head to discuss your plans.
-The Department’s study away transfer policy is available online.
+The Department encourages students to study abroad and welcomes transfer credits from accredited U.S. and foreign institutions.
+The university places some restrictions on transfer credit (including education abroad transfer hours), so be sure to meet with an advisor in MCL or with the department head to discuss your plans.
+The Department’s education abroad transfer policy is available online.